 What undergraduate course of study is best?

 There is no pre-law curriculum, no magic formula.
-We look closely at your transcript.
-You should undertake an undergraduate program that develops your ability to speak and write about concepts clearly; the capacity to read complex material with precise understanding and attention to detail; and the power to reason, weigh facts, and solve problems.
-Choose courses that are challenging and are taught by instructors who insist on high standards of intellectual performance.
+It is, however, vital that law students have a mastery of the English language.
+We look closely at the candidate’s transcript.
+Candidates should undertake an undergraduate program that develops their ability to speak and write about concepts clearly; their capacity to read complex material with precise understanding and attention to detail; and the power to reason, weigh facts, and solve problems.
+Candidates should choose courses that are challenging and are taught by instructors who insist on high standards of intellectual performance.
 In the humanities, it might be a major in English, political science, philosophy, or history.
 In the sciences, it might be physics, mathematics, biology, or chemistry.
 In engineering, it might be computing, materials science, or civil engineering.
-The curriculum you choose and your other activities should expose you to broad cultural experiences and a critical understanding of human values and institutions.
-It is vital that law students have a mastery of the English language.
+The curriculum the candidates choose (as well as the other activities they are involved in) should expose them to broad cultural experiences and a critical understanding of human values and institutions.

 How long is my LSAT score valid?